 Weighted average Class

 70 - 100% First class Honours

 68 - 69% 2i/1st borderline

 60 - 67% Upper Second class honours

 58 - 59% 2ii/2i borderline

 50 - 57% Lower Second class honours

-48 - 49% 3/2ii borderline
+48 - 49% 3 rd /2ii borderline

-40 - 47% Thirs class honours
+40 - 47% 3 rd class honours

-- 5.4.10 If the weighted average for a student falls within one of the borderlines noted above, the profile of grades in the final stage will be reviewed.
-For students with 60 credits or more awarded in the higher classification category the Board of Examiners will confirm the higher classification. - 5.4.11 The Diploma of Higher Education (DipHE) is awarded with Distinction to students who have attained grades of 70% or higher in a minimum of 60 credits at level 5 for DipHE. - 5.4.12 The Diploma of Higher Education (DipHE) is awarded with Merit to students who have attained grades of 60% or higher in a minimum of 60 credits at level 5 for DipHE.
+- 5.5.7.2 If your weighted average falls within one of the borderlines noted in the table, the Examination Board will review your profile of marks in your final stage.
+If you have been awarded 60 credits or more in the higher classification category, you will be recommended for the higher classification. - 5.5.7.3 The Diploma of Higher Education (DipHE) is awarded with Distinction to students who have attained grades of 70% or higher in a minimum of 60 credits at level 5 for DipHE. - 5.5.7.4 The Diploma of Higher Education (DipHE) is awarded with Merit to students who have attained grades of 60% or higher in a minimum of 60 credits at level 5 for DipHE. - 5.5.7.5 Please refer to the GPA Equivalence table mentioned under 5.5.3.

-5.5 UNDERSTANDING YOUR TRANSCRIPT
+5.6 UNDERSTANDING YOUR TRANSCRIPT

-- 5.5.1 Your transcript shows the following:
+- 5.6.1 Your transcript shows the following:

 - all modules that you have attempted

-- the grade points for each major assessment
+- the grades for each major assessment

-- the overall grade point and grade
+- the overall marks and grade

 - the Examination Board's decision

 - the date of the Examination Board at which the decision was made

-5.5.2 The Examination Board's decision may be any of the following as per the normal practice in Higher Education in the United Kingdom:
+- 5.6.2 The Examination Board's decision may be any of the following as per the normal practice in Higher Education in the University of Bedfordshire.